 Hi I’m Kirsten!
-I am an American photographer, mama and ex-expat on a mission to capture my crazy travel adventures on this blog.
+I am an American photographer, mom of 3 and ex-expat on a mission to capture my adventures and musings on this blog.

 You can find a summary of my adventures and travel photography in the Travel section.
-Photography has always been my creative outlook and favorite way of expressing my thoughts and experiences.
-More often than not you can find me editing stories and photographs from my latest adventures to share on this blog.
 In the Expat Life section, you will find my adventures, struggles, and triumphs as an American expat living in Asia.
+Check out my lifestyle photography business at www.kirstendaveyphotography.com

 Thank you for visiting my blog and I hope you enjoy your stay.
 Traveling is all about getting lost so you can find yourself.
 I hope my stories make you laugh and inspire you to get out and see the world.